Wacken Open Air: Since the Covid pandemic

 On 16 April 2020, it was announced that the 2020 edition of the festival would be cancelled because of the ongoing COVID-19 pandemic.
 The organisers created an event for that year called, "Wacken Worldwide", featuring well-known bands performing on a mixed-reality stage, along with interviews and other interactive features.
 It was the biggest livestream event of 2020.
 The first set of bands were announced on 1 August 2020 for the rescheduled festival for 2021.

 On 1 June 2021, the promoters of Wacken Open Air announced that the festival would not take place this year, again due to the ongoing COVID-19 pandemic, and was scheduled to return in the summer of 2022, with more information and details to be announced in September 2021.

 2022 was the first edition that was able to take place since the COVID-19 pandemic.
 Headliners were Powerwolf, Slipknot and Judas Priest.

-The 2023 edition was sold out in record time of 5 hours.
+The 2023 festival sold out in a record time of 5 hours.
 Headliners were Iron Maiden, Heaven Shall Burn, Doro and Helloween.
-But for the first time in the festival's history, they had to announce a travel stop for motorized vehicles due to heavy rainfall and storm alerts.
-This announcement came Wednesday morning, the day before the festival was supposed to officially start.
-The police estimated 50,000 festival goers were able to reach the festival by the time the travel stop was announced.
-The people who were not able to reach the festival were offered a full refund.
+For the first time in the festival's history, they had to announce a ban of motorised vehicles due to heavy rainfall and storm alerts.
+This announcement came on Wednesday morning, the day before the festival was supposed to begin.
+The police estimated 50,000 festival goers were able to reach the festival by the time the ban was announced.
+The people who were not able to reach the festival were offered a refund.

-As per usual, the 2024 edition sold out, once again in a record time of 4.9 hours.
-Announced bands included Amon Amarth, KoЯn, Scorpions and Blind Guardian.
+The 2024 festival sold out, once again in a record time of 4.9 hours.
+Bands included Amon Amarth, KoЯn, Scorpions and Blind Guardian.